Austin Riley Player Props: Braves vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 13th in MLB.

-- The Red Sox have the 17th-ranked team ERA across all MLB pitching staffs (4.33).
+- The Red Sox have the 17th-ranked team ERA across all league pitching staffs (4.29).

-- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (128 total, 1.3 per game).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs given up (128 total, 1.3 per game).

-- Schreiber takes the mound for his first start of the season for the Red Sox.

-- The 29-year-old right-hander came out of the bullpen in his most recent outing this season, one of 18 appearances so far.
+- Bello (7-6) gets the starting nod for the Red Sox in his 17th start of the season.
+He has a 3.60 ERA in 90 2/3 innings pitched, with 78 strikeouts.

+- The righty's most recent appearance was on Wednesday against the Oakland Athletics, when he went four innings, surrendering six earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.